Dima-diep/termuxloginpass/README.md

 It's termux-locker

-Until using, change default login and password
+Until using, change default login and password by:

+$ python3 chlogin.py
+$ python3 chpass.py

 Also, until installation, run

-$ chmod +x * && bash install-requirements.sh
+$ chmod 777 * && bash install-requirements.sh

 for installing requirements and check your current shell